jglovier/jglovier.github.io/_posts/2014-07-05-a-time-to-work-and-a-time-to-play.md

 categories: life
 ---

 Growing up, I often heard people I respect say, "trust God, and work hard."
-That saying saying epitomizes the American dream: the idea that with a combination of hard work and providence we can accomplish whatever we set out to do.
+That saying epitomizes the American dream: the idea that with a combination of hard work and providence we can accomplish whatever we set out to do.

 I grew up with parents who believed in a hard work ethic.
 They put everything they had into their work.
 My mom was a kindergarten teacher, and my dad was a chemist.
 But to them, their jobs were far more than just a paycheck - they were a calling - a venue at which to spend themselves in the service of others.
 And over the years I watched as they spent themselves fully on their work.

 ## All Work And No Play

-As much as I admire and respect my parents for their work ethic, still they weren't perfect people.
+As much as I admire and respect my parents for their work ethic, I knew they were not perfect people.
 Sometimes that dedication to work seemed to go too far.
-There were times when I wished my parents simply didn't work so much, both selfishly and out of concern.
+There were times when I wished my parents simply didn't work so much, both selfishly because I wished they were around more, and out of concern for them.

-Ironically enough now, as an adult, I've found myself in that familiar scenario.
-I love what I do, and my work is more than just a job to me.
+Ironically enough now, as an adult, I've found myself in that familiar scenario of being drawn toward working more than may be healthy, and also wishing I had not been so quick to judge my parents for similar behavior.

+But, I love what I do, and my work is more than just a job to me.
 It's a calling - I have a passion for honing my skills and putting my talents to work to do good in the world.

-But often I find my natural tendency is to work more than is healthy.
-I struggle with that thing called "work/life balance".
+Still I find my natural tendency is to work more than is healthy.
+I struggle with finding that mythical unicorn thing called "work/life balance".
 I certainly believe in working hard and being diligent, yet I struggle to strike a balance between a healthy level of hard work, and being consumed with my work to the detriment of myself and those around me who need my attention (a.k.a. my family).

 ## A Balance There Must Be